-24 hours in the ICU: Fighting for an open bed in coronavirus
+A lifetime of pain in 24 hours: A French ICU in the pandemic

 Her husband works the night shift at the ICU and they have two children in preschool.
 Neighbors help out with the childcare gaps, which tend to be in the morning and late afternoon.
 She believes the promises of the government are empty.

 “They serve other interests than the comings and goings of a hospital.
 I’ve never seen that, either for the patients or the caregivers,” she says when the mood has calmed.
-“With all of France’s capacity, all of France’s money….They talk to us about savings — where does all that money go?”
+“With all of France’s capacity, all of France’s money … they talk to us about savings — where does all that money go?”

-Marseille was once one of the world’s richest cities, its natural harbor an international hub dating back to 600 BC and its founding by Greeks of Phocaea.
+Marseille was once one of the world’s richest cities, its natural harbor an international hub dating back to 600 B.C. and its founding by Greeks of Phocaea.
 The city is in a waterfront depression ringed by limestone hills, with La Timone almost straddling its central axis.

-Many historians believe the first wave of the Black Plague in Europe originated in the Marseille port.
+Many historians believe the first wave of the Black Plague in Europe originated in Marseille’s port.
 The continent’s last major Plague outbreak, in 1720, killed half the city’s population.
 Local schoolchildren visit the Frioul archipelago, 4 kilometers off the coast, and the Hôpital Caroline, which cared for sailors with the Plague.

 “What we’re going through now will be studied in history, because it’s exceptional,” Reynier tells her new colleagues.